Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

         include:
           - ".*/cs/findbugs/log/.*"

-In general you should try to avoid defining components in this way: not because it's not possible, but because it's hard to maintain.
+In general you should try to avoid defining components in this way: not because it is not possible, but because it is hard to maintain.
 This might work perfectly well for your system's *current* codebase, but what's going to happen when someone moves a file or adds a directory?
 This type of component configuration will require constant maintenance.

 ## Open Source Health